 Snapdeal’s Facebook video post

 As I mentioned earlier, India’s appetite for video consumption is getting larger each year.
-Moreover, increasing popularity of Facebook and YouTube in India with new platforms – Vines and Snapchat, video marketing definitely going to be a huge in 2014.
+Moreover, increasing the popularity of Facebook and YouTube in India with new platforms – Vines and Snapchat, video marketing definitely going to be huge in 2014.

 However, ROI on video marketing going to be a concern, nevertheless, it’s highly cost-effective than TV commercials, and even small and mid-sized companies will invest in video marketing.

 Essentially, with video marketing in India, it has become easier to build brand identity, improve brand storytelling and engage the audience, and enhance brand loyalty.

 Viral video marketing will increasingly find many takers in India, given many advantages.

 At present, big brands, Indian cinema, Indian music, the government of India, political parties, Indian educational organizations, and many others are successfully using video to entertain, educate and emotionalize audience in India.